GDPR - Privacy notice

 - Education (Special Educational Needs) Regulations 2001

 We also process information in accordance with Article 6(e) and Article 9(2)(g) as part of the official authority vested in us as Data Controller and for reasons of substantial public interest.
-Such processing, which is not mandatory but is considered to be in our students’ interests, include:
+This is in pursuance with Schedule 1, Part 2, Section 6(2)(b) of the Data Protection Act 2018.
+Such processing, which is not mandatory but is considered to be in our pupils’ interests, include:

 - School trips